John Shirey: Early years

-Auburn University
+Auburn

 Shirey was a prominent running back for the Auburn Tigers of Auburn University.
 Shirey played for coach Mike Donahue from 1918 to 1922.
 He was a member of an All-time Auburn Tigers football team selected in 1935, as well as coach Donahue's all-time Auburn team.

 1922

 He was captain-elect in 1922, The Glomerata, Auburn's yearbook, says Shirey's "greatest delight is to catch a forward pass and serenade down the field like lightning.
 Walter Camp gave Shirey honorable mention on his All-America team.